 What is Net-Zero Emissions?

 A term that continues to grow in popularity, ‘net-zero’ essentially refers to a state of carbon neutrality.
-Put more simply, net-zero is achieved when the amount of carbon dioxide being emitted into the atmosphere is balanced by the amount of carbon being removed.
+But what exactly does net-zero mean?
+Put simply, net-zero is achieved when the amount of carbon dioxide being emitted into the atmosphere is balanced by the amount of carbon being removed.